 b.
-Crisis Intervention Team (CIT) - \$25,000
+Community Crisis Intervention Team (CCIT) - \$25,000

-To provide ancillary financial assistance to residents facing extreme crises due to homelessness or other extreme cases.
-The CIT has been established by town staff/departments who work on a case-by-case basis with individuals facing extreme circumstances.
+To provide ancillary financial assistance to residents facing crises due to homelessness or other extreme cases.
+The CCIT has been established by town staff/departments who work on a case-by-case basis with individuals and families facing extraordinary circumstances.
 Two recent cases have raised awareness of a "doughnut hole" in assisting people who are homeless, while obtaining transitional assistance.
-These funds will allow us to fund temporary assistance for someone, while the professional staff coordinates more permanent solutions.
+This funding will allow us to fund temporary assistance for someone, while the professional staff works to coordinate more permanent solutions.
 These funds will only be used in extreme circumstances and will not be readily available.

-This capital account will be overseen by the Deputy Town Administrator, Amy Frigulietti, as she works to bring greater coordination and system of social services in town.
+This capital account will be overseen by the Deputy Town Administrator, Amy Frigulietti, as she works to bring greater coordination of social services in town.
 I am pleased to report one recent case where the team has made huge strides to solve a homeless case in town.